nix-community/home-manager/README.md

     $ HM_PATH=https://github.com/rycee/home-manager/archive/master.tar.gz
     ```

-    or
+    if you are following Nixpkgs master or an unstable channel and

     ```console
     $ HM_PATH=https://github.com/rycee/home-manager/archive/release-18.03.tar.gz
     ```

-    depending on whether you follow Nixpkgs unstable or version 18.03.
+    if you follow a Nixpkgs version 18.03 channel.

 3. Create an initial Home Manager configuration file: